lannah2/MCA-2024/README.md

 Task: Identify Challenges to Working with Music and Music-Related Data

-A common challenge when working with music-related data is copyright.
+A common challenge with accessing and curating music-related data is copyright.
 Copyright protects creators from unmonitored distribution of their work.
 This can be a challenge for those working with music as it can be costly to obtain and access the required data.
-For example, although I was able to find multiple copies of the instrumental parts on websites such as SheetMusic-Free.com, it was quite difficult for me to find a copy of the Satisfied sheet music which included both the voice and instrumental components which was free of copyright.
+For example, although I was able to find multiple copies of the instrumental parts on websites such as SheetMusic-Free.com, it was quite difficult for me to find a copy of the Satisfied sheet music which included both the vocal and instrumental components, and didn't fail to comply with the laws of copyright.
 I eventually found the first page available on MuseScore and Music Notes, free of charge.

+Another challenge is the digital medium of most music-related data.
+In terms of accessibility and distribution, it can often be difficult to create a work in every format. which are not always accurately recognised and translated by computer programmes

+There are multiple factors to consider when creating a piece such as rhythm, tempo, key, timbre and volume.
+With such large-scale productions like Hamilton, it can be incredibly difficult to coordinate all of these elements with such a large amount of instruments and vocals.

 Task: Identify the Current Manifestations of Related Data